 11.4 Fixing Orientation on the Sky

 STIS users, particularly those using the long slits to observe extended sources, commonly wish to specify the orientation of the slit on the sky.
 Specific orientations may also be used to place multiple point sources in a long slit (to be observed simultaneously) or to make sure that overly bright nearby stars are excluded.
 Observers planning coordinated parallel observations may also wish to specify the orientation of the HST focal plane, so as to place the appropriate instrument to cover a given patch of sky.
-When you set the orientation of the telescope, you effectively constrain the times when your observation can be scheduled, since HST must maintain a spacecraft orientation (sometimes called roll angle) which keeps its solar panels roughly perpendicular to the incoming sunlight.
+Setting the orientation of the telescope means to effectively constrain the times when the observations can be scheduled, since HST must maintain a spacecraft orientation (sometimes called roll angle) which keeps its solar panels roughly perpendicular to the incoming sunlight.
 A roll ranges report, available in the APT Visit Planner, shows the range(s) of roll angle possible for a given observation as a function of observation date.

 The orientation of the spacecraft (and therefore of the STIS long slits which are fixed in relation to the HST focal plane) is controlled by the ORIENT special requirement, which is entered during Phase II.
 The Phase II Proposal Instructions contain a detailed description of orientations and how to specify them.
 A specific orientation can be set, or a range of allowed orientations (e.g., 90–110 degrees) can be given.
 The tighter the constraints, the more difficult it will be to schedule the observation.